A few years ago, the first result on Google for “AI” was Cleverbot.

 There have already been examples of consumer brands using AI to converse directly with their customers.

-CoverGirl recently learned this, after implementing a chatbot that resulted in 1 in 3 users converting.
-That’s a pretty amazing number.
+CoverGirl learned this, after implementing a chatbot that resulted in 1 in 3 users converting.
+That’s a pretty impressive number.

 And Amazon’s Alexa, Apple’s Siri, and Google’s Assistant are powerful tools that are leading the way in conversational AI.